samsonyuenhk/main/_pages/about.md

 - **DPhil in Government** 2017, University of Oxford
 - **MPhil in Comparative Politics** 2012, University of Oxford
 - **BA in Economics** 2008, University of Chicago

+## <i class="fas fa-graduation-cap"></i> Current projects

+- Impact of Chinese developmental projects in the Global South
+- Economic insecurity and populism in East Asia
+- Demand diffusion in global protests
+- Pre-election mobilizations
+- Consequences of countermobilizations